Liechtenstein Crypto Tax 3

 Liechtenstein Crypto Tax

-In Liechtenstein, the tax year corresponds with the business year.
-Resident companies must file their tax return by 1 July of the following calendar year (by 1 July 2024 for 2023, for instance).
+In principle, in Liechtenstein, the tax year is the business year.
+The tax return is due on 1 July of the subsequent calendar year (for example, for 2023 it will be 1 July 2024).

-• Social Security Contributions: 7.4% + occupational pension scheme
+Social Security Contributions 7.4% plus occupational pension scheme

-Double taxation treaties allow you to avail of the preferential tax rate or tax exemption.
-To do so, you must supply a certificate of residence proving the location of the taxpayer’s seat for tax purposes.
+The double taxation treaties enable you to take advantage of the preferential tax rate or tax exemption.
+For this purpose, you have to provide a certificate of residence which proves the locality of the taxpayer’s seat for tax purposes.

 Corporate Income Tax

-Net profits of resident companies in Liechtenstein are subject to a flat rate of 12.5%.
-In addition, a minimum fee of 1,200 Swiss francs applies to companies with moderate annual revenue.
+The net profits of resident companies in Liechtenstein are taxable at a flat rate of 12.5%.
+Additionally, a minimum fee of 1,200 Swiss francs is payable with regard to companies whose annual revenue is at a moderate level.

-Corporate income tax also includes intangibles, as there are no specific rules that would indicate a different treatment so this type of income.
-However, based on the arm’s-length rule, the tax authority could tax the local entity that developed the intangible, and attribute a respective royalty fee to its profits.
+Corporate income tax also encompasses intangibles, since no special rules would imply the different treatment of such income.
+However, under the arm’s-length rule, the tax authority could tax the local entity which created the intangible, and allocate the respective royalty fee to its earnings.

 Value Added Tax

-The general VAT rate in Liechtenstein is 8%.
-It is one of the lowest rates in Europe.
+The usual VAT rate in Liechtenstein is 8%.
+It is among the lowest rates in Europe.

 Social security contributions

-If your crypto company is envisaging the employment of people, you must take Social Security Contributions into account, regardless of the specifics of your activities.
-As is the standard for most countries, in Liechtenstein the contributions are collected to cover such categories as pension, disability and sickness benefits, maternity leave and insurance for injuries at work.
-The payments are split between employers and employees and made on a monthly basis.
+If your crypto company is considering hiring staff, you will have to consider Social Security Contributions, regardless of the specifics of your activities.
+As in most countries, in Liechtenstein, the contributions are levied to pay for such categories as pension, disability, and sickness benefits, maternity leave, and insurance against injuries at work.
+Payments are shared by employers and employees on a monthly basis.

-If the employee is subject to the Liechtenstein social security system, the following compulsory social security contributions are concerned:
+If the employee comes within the ambit of the Liechtenstein social security system, the following statutory social security contributions are payable:

-• Unemployment insurance / supplementary unemployment insurance.
-The general tax rate for this category is 1%, which is split evenly between the two parties.
+• Unemployment insurance/supplementary unemployment insurance.
+The general tax rate for this category is 1%, equally divided by the two parties.

-• Occupational accident insurance is set at a rate of 0.1%, which is entirely employer-financed.
+• Occupational accident insurance at a rate of 0.1%, fully employer-financed.

-• Occupational pension scheme (2nd pillar).
-The tax rate for this category depends entirely on the pension plan selected by the employee.
-This contribution is shared evenly by the employer and the employee.
+• Occupational pension scheme, 2nd pillar: The tax rate entirely depends on the selected pension plan chosen by the employee.
+It is divided in equal shares between the employer and the employee.

 Tax credits and incentives

-In Liechtenstein, businesses face a robust support system that creates favourable conditions in cases of financial loss.
-In particular, losses, may be carried forward to offset income for an unlimited period following the year of loss.
-Offset is limited to 70% of the taxable income of the respective financial year, and the rest of the losses carried forward can be used in the following years.
+Liechtenstein has a very strong support system for businesses, with favorable conditions when financial losses occur.
+In particular, there is the possibility of carrying forward losses against income for an unlimited period after the loss year.
+The offset is limited to 70% of the taxable income of the respective financial year, while the rest of the losses carried forward can be used in the next years.

-How do I pay taxes on crypto in Liechtenstein in 2024?
+How do I pay taxes in Liechtenstein on crypto in 2024?

 Capital gains tax

-Gains from the sale of cryptocurrencies that exceed the original purchase price are subject to capital gains tax.
-The capital gains tax rate in Liechtenstein is competitive and is calculated based on the investor’s total profit.
+Gains realized from the sale of cryptocurrencies above the original purchase price are subject to capital gains tax.
+The capital gains tax rate in Liechtenstein is competitive and is levied on the investor’s total profit.

 Tax benefits

-Liechtenstein offers a number of tax incentives for cryptocurrency investors and businesses.
-This includes preferential conditions for start-ups and technology companies, as well as opportunities to optimise tax liabilities through appropriate planning and structuring of activities.
+Liechtenstein offers certain tax incentives for cryptocurrency investors and businesses, including preferential conditions for start-ups and technology companies, which make optimization of tax liabilities possible by proper planning and structuring of activities.

 VAT and other taxes